-In fulfillment of the Emerging Investment Manager Program, the Board has established target range goals for the utilization of Emerging Investment Managers1 for the Funds' asset classes as well as for the utilization of Emerging Investment Managers.
+In fulfillment of the Minority/Emerging Investment Manager Program, the Board has established target goals.
 These goals are part of the Funds' long-term strategy consistent with its asset allocation and rebalancing objectives and will be reviewed annually.

 For the purpose of this program, results will be reported on a combined basis for both Cook County and Forest Preserve Funds.